 - Tip: Interview questions and structure should be consistently applied to all candidates.

-- Conduct telephone interviews to narrow down the field of applicants to 3-4 candidates for in-person interviews.
-The goal of this short interview is to save time by screening out applicants who are inappropriate for the position, as quickly as possible.
-The following are some suggestions when conducting the telephone interviews:
+Conduct telephone interviews and identify to 3-4 candidates for in-person interviews.
+These short interviews save time by quickly screening out applicants who are inappropriate for the position.
+Suggestions when conducting the telephone interviews:

 - Be curious: After a candidate answers a question, follow up with WHAT, HOW, and/or TELL ME MORE responses.
 Keep using this approach until you are clear about what the person is saying.
 If you are still unclear after in-depth probing, question their suitability.